by Bill McBride on 1/19/2017 01:25:00 PM

-Earlier: Housing Starts declined to 1.149 Million Annual Rate in December
+Earlier: Housing Starts increased to 1.226 Million Annual Rate in December

 Below is an update to the graph comparing multi-family starts and completions.
 Since it usually takes over a year on average to complete a multi-family project, there is a lag between multi-family starts and completions.
 Completions are important because that is new supply added to the market, and starts are important because that is future new supply (units under construction is also important for employment).